KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/monster/README.md

 the string: `tsebehtsignisrever`

-it xors every byte of the string with the lowbyte of the integer passed as 2nd parameter then it multipies the integer * 1337 and that function `sub_1080` just do modulo operation like if we consder n=0xaabb our input in every iteration it does `n = ((n * 1337) % 133713371337)`.
+it xors every byte of the string with the lowbyte of the integer passed as 2nd parameter then it multipies the integer * 1337 and that function `sub_1080` just do modulo operation like if we consder n=0xaabb our input, in every iteration it does `n = ((n * 1337) % 133713371337)`.

 <br>